codership/galera/Docs_tommi/python3/source/benefits.rst

 failovers.

 ------------------------------
- Galera Cloud Implementations
+ GCM Cloud Implementations
 ------------------------------
-.. _`Galera Cloud Implementations`:
+.. _`GCM Cloud Implementations`:

-Another main benefit of Galera is good cloud support.
+Another main benefit of *Galera Cluster* is good cloud support.
-Automatic node provisioning makes elastic scale-out and scale-in operations painless.
-Galera has proven to perform extremely well in the cloud, such as when using multiple small node instances, across multiple data centers (e.g. AWS zones) or even over Wider Area
+Automatic node provisioning makes elastic scale-out and scale-in operations painless. *Galera Cluster* has proven to perform extremely well in the cloud, such as when using multiple small node instances, across multiple data centers (e.g. AWS zones) or even over Wider Area